wp-plugins/optima-express/readme.txt

 If you do not have your own hosted WordPress page, please see if your web hosting company provides a quick installation method.

-If they do not you will need to visit ‘WordPress.org’ and navigate to the ‘download page’.
+If they do not you will need to visit 'WordPress.org' and navigate to the 'download page'.
 Here is the [link to download](http://wordpress.org/download/), and there is also a [handy guide](http://codex.wordpress.org/Installing_WordPress) which will help you in this process.